MOSEK/Mosek.go/doc/source/mosek.rst

     func (*Task) GetDouInf ( whichdinf int32 ) ( dvalue float64 )

+``dvalue float64``
+     The value of the required double information item.

 Obtains a double information item from the task information database.